PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-new-seo-page.md

 ## Multishop funcionality

-There is a blue information message in the Top UI of the page, containting message _You can only display the page list in a shop context._, meaning, that the SEO URL edition can be done in All Shops context, but if there is a need to **Edit** the existing SEO URL, it can be Edited by switching the content to single shop context.
+There is a blue information message in the Top UI of the page, containing message _You can only display the page list in a shop context._, meaning, that the SEO URL edition can be done in All Shops context, but if there is a need to **Edit** the existing SEO URL, it can be Edited by switching the content to single shop context.